12 of the world’s best wildlife holidays

 Leopard photo (top) by Graeme Green: www.graeme-green.com

-We’re grateful to the companies above for making a small donation to the New Big 5 project to be featured in this article.
-The New Big 5 project doesn’t currently receive any grants or funding, so this money is incredibly helpful for us to be able to continue working on the initiative to raise awareness and money for wildlife causes.
+We’re grateful to the companies above for making a small donation to the New Big 5 project to be featured in this article, which helps us to be able to continue working on this initiative to raise awareness and money for wildlife causes.